top of page

 Acupuncture regulates neurotransmitters and their modulators, deactivates the analytical brain responsible for stress and anxiety and activates the parasympathetic (rest, digest and procreate) aspect of the ANS.
 Acupuncture is also understood to increase nocturnal endogenous melatonin secretion [30], stimulates opioid (especially b-endorphin) production and µ-opioid receptor activity [31] increases nitric oxide synthase activity and nitric oxide content, helping to promote normal function of brain tissues, which could help to regulate sleep [32] And increases cerebral blood flow [33].
 Acupuncture has also shown to reduce sympathetic nervous system activity, hence increasing relaxation [34]

-The British Acupuncture Council is the largest governing body of traditional acupuncture, you can locate your local acupuncturist at acupuncture.org.uk.
+Alternatively the British Acupuncture Council is the largest governing body of Traditional acupuncture, where you can locate your local acupuncturist at acupuncture.org.uk.

 And finally,